Install the GitHub App

 Block merges with branch protection

-To enforce that regressions cannot be merged, configure GitHub branch protection to require the Opslane status check to pass.Open branch protection settings
+To enforce that regressions cannot be merged, configure GitHub branch protection to require the Opslane status check to pass.1

 In your GitHub repository, go to Settings → Branches.
 Under Branch protection rules, click Add rule or edit an existing rule for your default branch (typically